goeiebook/creativelab/README.md

 ![boomerang replacement][basketball]

 I laughed aloud.
 Amused by storylines unfolding automatically.
 And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
-I know the story will evolve.
-I hope it will take another humerous turn.
+The story will evolve.
+I could take another humorous turn.

 ---

 The post about the 500 Error did not generate buzz.
-No replies, and no views gathered.
+No replies, no tweet impressions, no link clicks.
 Maybe it's because it wasn't anything unexpected.
 The server rejected the submission because it was unacceptable, and that's expected.

-To narrow down the problem I edit the snippet; reducing the complexity bit by bit, resubmit, and repeat, until eventually the submission goes through.
+To narrow down the problem I edit the snippet; reducing the complexity bit by bit, resubmit, and repeat until the submission goes through.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 Embarassing.

 Now I start with a clean snippet and generate a set of 2d coordinate points.
-Add some random handles, add some random trigometric functions.
+Add some random handles, multiply by some random trigometric functions.
 Divide coordinates by a constant value.
 And the result looks like fireworks.
 This is amazing.
 Again I do not know exactly how it works, but to an outsider it might seem designed.

 ![burst][burst]